Nuclear chain reaction: History

 A few months later, Frédéric Joliot-Curie, H. Von Halban and L. Kowarski in Paris searched for, and discovered, neutron multiplication in uranium, proving that a nuclear chain reaction by this mechanism was indeed possible.
 On May 4, 1939, Joliot-Curie, Halban, and Kowarski filed three patents.
 The first two described power production from a nuclear chain reaction, the last one called Perfectionnement aux charges explosives was the first patent for the atomic bomb and is filed as patent No. 445686 by the Caisse nationale de Recherche Scientifique.
 In parallel, Szilárd and Enrico Fermi in New York made the same analysis.
 This discovery prompted the letter from Szilárd and signed by Albert Einstein to President Franklin D. Roosevelt, warning of the possibility that Nazi Germany might be attempting to build an atomic bomb.

+In 1942, Gertrude Scharff Goldhaber demonstrated that uranium under spontaneous fission produces multiple neutrons, with energy sufficient for a chain reaction.
 On December 2, 1942, a team led by Fermi (and including Szilárd) produced the first artificial self-sustaining nuclear chain reaction with the Chicago Pile-1 experimental reactor in a racquets court below the bleachers of Stagg Field at the University of Chicago.
 Fermi's experiments at the University of Chicago were part of Arthur H. Compton's Metallurgical Laboratory of the Manhattan Project; the lab was renamed Argonne National Laboratory and tasked with conducting research in harnessing fission for nuclear energy.

 In 1956, Paul Kuroda of the University of Arkansas postulated that a natural fission reactor may have once existed.
 Since nuclear chain reactions may only require natural materials (such as water and uranium, if the uranium has sufficient amounts of ^{235}U), it was possible to have these chain reactions occur in the distant past when uranium-235 concentrations were higher than today, and where there was the right combination of materials within the Earth's crust.
 Uranium-235 made up a larger share of uranium on Earth in the geological past because of the different half-lives of the isotopes ^{235}U and ^{238}U, the former decaying almost an order of magnitude faster than the latter.
 Kuroda's prediction was verified with the discovery of evidence of natural self-sustaining nuclear chain reactions in the past at Oklo in Gabon in September 1972.
 To sustain a nuclear fission chain reaction at present isotope ratios in natural uranium on Earth would require the presence of a neutron moderator like heavy water or high purity carbon (e.g. graphite) in the absence of neutron poisons, which is even more unlikely to arise by natural geological processes than the conditions at Oklo some two billion years ago.